 The Paolo Alderighi and Stephanie Trick Duo has performed in a variety of venues around the world, including many festivals and jazz clubs.
-Along with their concert performance on Sunday they will perform in a school on Monday and lead a Master Class on stride and jazz.
-We welcome Stephanie and Paolo to their first appearances at Bloomington Boogies.
+Along with their concert performance together in the Ivy Tech John Waldron Arts Center Whikehart Auditorium during the 2 p.m. concert on Sunday, Aug.
+11, they will perform in a school on Monday, Aug.
+12, and each lead a free piano workshop.
+We welcome Stephanie and Paolo to their first appearances at Bloomington Boogies!

 Bruce "Sunpie" Barnes